Pennsylvania Route 832: Route description

 PA 832 begins at an intersection with PA 98 south of I-90 exit 16 in Fairview Township.
 The route continues east as two-lane undivided Sterrettania Road through a mix of farmland and woodland with some homes, paralleling I-90.
 The route enters McKean Township and passes through Sterrettania before turning to the northeast and interchanging with I-90 at exit 18.
 PA 832 continues to the northeast, entering Millcreek Township, a western suburb of the city of Erie, from the southwest.
 Within Millcreek Township, PA 832 passes residential development and intersects West 38th Street and West 32nd Street, among other roadways, before intersecting US 20 (West 26th Street).
 At US 20, PA 832 switches names from Sterrettania Road to Peninsula Drive and turns to the northwest toward the Lake Erie shoreline.

 North of US 20, PA 832 becomes a five-lane road with a center left-turn lane and crosses CSX Transportation's Erie West Subdivision and Norfolk Southern Railway's Lake Erie District via the Arthur F. Deitsch Memorial Bridge.
 The road runs through an industrial area prior to a junction with PA 5 (West 12th Street).
 The highway passes homes and businesses and crosses PA 5 Alt.
 (West 8th Street/West Lake Road) near the lakeshore.
-PA 832 continues north past Waldameer Park, where the Ravine Flyer II goes over the route, connecting the amusement park to a small hill to the east.
+PA 832 continues north past Waldameer Park, where the Ravine Flyer II roller coaster goes over the route, connecting the amusement park to a small hill to the east.
 Past this, the road reaches Presque Isle State Park, located on a peninsula protruding into Lake Erie north of the city.
 While Peninsula Road continues north onto the peninsula and into the park, the PA 832 designation terminates at the entrance to the park.